 Matjiesfontein, Western Cape off the N1 highway

+In these early days, there were no dining cars to service the passengers on their long journey through the Karoo.
+Instead, Cape Government Railways awarded catering contracts to halts along the way.
+Logan set one up here, establishing an oasis for the commuter.
+Trees were planted, a garden established, and Tweeside Lodge and the Hotel were built.
 Matjies soon catapulted from its rural serenity to a top tourist resort of the time.
 Today fondly referred to as The Grand Duchess of the Karoo, the Lord Milner Hotel still receives visitors in style.
-Don’t be deceived, at a glance Matjiesfontein may appear a dusty railway station, but it stands testament to a bygone era and holds an undeniable charm.
-Also offering a myriad of things to see and explore.
-Among them a climb to Katy’s Card Room, the three turrets of the Hotel and the formal lounges, which are said to be haunted.
+Don’t be deceived, at a glance Matjiesfontein may appear like a dusty railway station, but it stands testament to a bygone era and holds an undeniable charm.
+Also offers a myriad of things to see and explore.
+Among them is a climb to Katy’s Card Room, the three turrets of the Hotel and the formal lounges, which are said to be haunted.

-A coffee shop offers light meals and drinks are served in the Laird’s Arms Pub.
+A coffee shop offers light meals and drinks are served in Laird’s Arms Pub.
 Resident entertainer John will even play the honkey-tonk piano if you ask.
-A walk in the garden, time in the tiny Chapel and swim in the crystal clear pool, will complete your stay.
-More info: http://www.matjiesfontein.com/
+A walk in the garden, time in the tiny Chapel and a swim in the crystal clear pool will complete your stay.
+More info: https://www.matjiesfontein.com/

 McGregor, Western Cape off Route62